 Abstract

 This paper analyzed time series data of the United States from 1995 to 2008 to explore the influence of female employment status on marital stability and whether the influence is direct.
 In a dynamic linear regressive model, women’s employment and adjusted divorce rate have negative correlation, but the influence is not direct.
-The increase of divorce rate is mainly resulted from women’s higher education level and men’s unemployment rather than women’s paid work.
+The increase of divorce rate mainly resulted from women’s higher education level and men’s unemployment rather than women’s paid work.
+Good language!

 Introduction

-Female labor force participation has experienced an extraordinary increase in the last decade, while the divorce rate rose dramatically in the same period.
+Female labor force participation has experienced an extraordinary increase in the last decade, while the divorce rate rose dramatically in the same period where?.
 According to the United Nations Statistics Division, women’s economic activity rate on global level has been over 80% since the twenty-first century.
 Women’s share of the adult labor force now approaches 50% in most developed and almost all developing countries (International Labor Office, 2005).
 Furthermore, women’s wages in manufacturing as a percentage of men's wages reached 85% in North America and approximately 70% in Asia (Yearbook of Labor Statistics, 2003), which implies a significant reduction of wages gap between husbands and wives.
 On the other hand, adjusted divorce rate doubled in the last ten years (Demographic Yearbook, 2000 and 2010), which reflects the current situation on marital stability.

-With the elevation of female employment status, the role difference in gender becomes much less, which is consistent with Garry Becker’s theory of marriage (Becker, 1981) that the specialization on domestic work and market work maximizes the utility for each of the two spouses.
+With the elevation of female employment status, the role difference between male and female gender becomes much less, which is consistent with Becker’s theory of marriage (1981) that the specialization on domestic work and market work maximizes the utility for each of the two spouses.
 There are two basic types of specialization: the traditional “housewife, working husband” and the opposite “house husband, working wife”.
-In principle, there should be no difference between the two types in marital stability and satisfaction according to Becker’s theory, but a number of previous researches indicate a substantially higher risk of divorce when the wife and husband specialize in business and household work respectively.
+In principle, there should be no difference between the two types in marital stability and satisfaction according to Becker’s theory, but a number of previous studies indicate a substantially higher risk of divorce when the wife and husband specialize in business and household work respectively.

 Now the inverse correlation between female employment status and marital stability has been accepted as a prevalent hypothesis in research on family, but the question how women’s paid employment harms the marriage is far from clear.
-Some researchers believe that a woman in paid work, especially well-paid one, tend to be hypercritical about her husband and more likely to be irritated by household chores, resulting the breakdown of a marriage.
-While another group of people regard the increase of divorce rate as the result from husbands’ action rather than wives’ when women get higher employment status.
+Some researchers believe that a woman in paid work, especially a well-paid one, tends to be hypercritical about her husband and more likely to be irritated by household chores, resulting the breakdown of a marriage.
+While another group of people regard the increase of divorce rate as the result of husbands’ actions rather than wives’ when women get higher employment status.
 A study supporting this view concluded that men are more likely to cheat when they are economically dependent on their female partners (Munsch, 2010).

 In terms of social environment, the traditional notion of men as breadwinners still remains, partly because on average men still earn more than women.
-Pressure from social expectation and self-esteem make it more likely for men to flee from the marriage, especially in a period of economic depression.
+Pressure from social expectations and self-esteem make it more likely for men to flee from the marriage, especially in a period of economic depression.

-The object of this paper is to explore the influence female employment status has on marital stability and whether the influence is direct or not.
-First, research and viewpoints in recent years are reviewed in the present social and economic background.
+The object of this paper is hence to explore the influence female employment status has on marital stability and whether the influence is direct or not.
+First, research and viewpoints in recent years are reviewed against the present social and economic background.
 Then relevant data on a state level in the United States is tested with an econometric method by a linear aggressive model to contribute to the comprehensive interpretation of the question.

 Literature Review